deadlyvipers/dojo_rules/introduction.md

-Hello Deadly Vipers This is Hasan.
+Hello Deadly Vipers This is new recruit.
-The new recruit.
+My favorite path is .net.